jepuli124/CaptSolarSpagettiBotti/README.md

  - `websocket_url`: the url of the game server websocket.
 Already configured in the repository.
- - `websocket_port`: the port of the game server websocket.
+ - `token`: the unique token identifying your team.
 Already configured in the repository.
- - `token`: the unique token identifying your bot client.
-Already configured in the repository.
+ - `bot_name`: the name of this bot.
+Is used to differentiate different bots from the same team.
  - `wrapper_log_file`: the file into which the wrapper writes its logs.
 Can be null to prevent wrapper from writing logs into a file.
 Default 'wrapper.log'.
 Doesn't need to be identical to team AI log file.